-The Vice President for Student Affairs, or her/his designee, may defer procedural due process and enforce an interim sanction(s), up to and including interim suspension.
-This action is taken to; ensure the safety and well-being of members of the University community; to preserve University property; to ensure a student's own physical or emotional safety and wellbeing; or if the student poses an ongoing threat of disruption of the normal operations of the University.
-Any student who has had interim action taken against him/her will be afforded an Administrative Conduct Meeting or a Conduct Hearing, as soon as it is practical.
+The Vice President for Student Affairs, or designee, may defer procedural due process and enforce an interim sanction(s), up to and including interim suspension.
+This action is taken to; ensure the safety and well-being of members of the University community; preserve University property; ensure a student's own physical or emotional safety and wellbeing; or respond to a student who poses an ongoing threat of disruption of the normal operations of the University.
+Any student who has had interim action taken against him/her will be afforded an administrative conduct meeting or a conduct hearing, as soon as it is practical.